 | Elevation:||3360 ft / 1024 m|

-Ascent Trip ReportLike many Peakbaggers we ended up doing PA, MD & WV in one day - a time challenge seeing as we'd spent a wonderful morning and lunchtime touring Fallingwater and the Bear Run Nature Reserve.
+Ascent Trip ReportLike many Peakbaggers we ended up doing the PA, MD & WV high points in one day - a time challenge seeing as we'd spent a wonderful morning and lunchtime touring Fallingwater and the Bear Run Nature Reserve.

 The trail starts in West Virginia at a lay-by on Route 219, clearly marked by a signpost marked Maryland Highpoint.
 Cross the road, backtrack a few metres and take a logging road up into the woods.
 It is muddy, rocky and steep in places but is clearly marked by red "HP" blazes on many of the trees and generally trends up and to the right.
 Eventually you come across various markers towards the ridge but just keep heading up but start turning to the left.
 There is a Border Marker No 3 short of the summit and at the top itself a metal sign ("Hoye Crest"), large stone cairn, picnic table and mail box with logbook and climbing certificates (kindly provided by the Garrett County Historical Society).
 The views are reasonably good but mostly to the east over a large valley.